-Subsequently the joint parcels have been advertised on the open market, a preferred developer has been selected who is progressing a planning application.
-Following receipt of the Section 119 Charities Act report recommending
+Subsequently the joint parcels were advertised on the open market and preferred developer selected.
+Following receipt of the Section 119 Charities Act report recommending disposal, Heads of Terms have been agreed and contracts entered into.
+The joint landowners appointed legal representatation.